openvinotoolkit/openvino/docs/OV_Runtime_UG/ONNX_Support.md

 # ONNX Format Support {#ONNX_Format_Support}

 Since the 2020.4 release, OpenVINO™ has supported native usage of ONNX models.
-The `core.read_model()` method provides a uniform way to read OpenVINO IR and ONNX formats alike, which is the recommended approach to reading models.
+The `core.read_model()` method, which is the recommended approach to reading models, provides a uniform way to work with OpenVINO IR and ONNX formats alike.
 Example:

 @sphinxdirective
 .. tab:: C++